 There is a mix of seating along the waterfront to enjoy the views and your purchases.

 - Many patios and restaurants are now open, subject to Covid-19 restrictions.
 Please follow physical distancing guidelines they have in place.

 Enjoy your waterfront responsibly.

 The washrooms will be professionally cleaned and sanitized multiple times daily, with the final cleaning including an extra sanitization step.
 This takes place using an electrostatic disinfecting spray.

 Please note: Hourly, daily and nightly paid parking on the Halifax waterfront resumed on June 1.
 More information on locations and rates is available here.

 Parking revenue is reinvested to create and maintain high-quality public spaces for people to enjoy and to support family friendly events (when safe to do so).

 Current Work Environment

-Staff are working remotely as well as on site (following provincial health directives).
+Staff are working remotely and onsite (following provincial health directives).
 We remain fully operational.
 Our office is open to the public as of September 8/20.
 Visitors are required to follow public health guidelines.
 If you need assistance, here is how you can contact us: